junedkh/jmdkh-mltb/README.md

 - Search in multiple Drive folder/TeamDrive
 - Recursive Search (only with `root` or TeamDrive ID, folder ids will be listed with non-recursive method).
 Based on [Sreeraj](https://github.com/SVR666) searchX-bot.
 - Use Token.pickle if file not found with Service Account, for all Gdrive functions
-- List result in html file instead of telegraph or telegram message to avoid limits by [junedkh](https://github.com/junedkh)
 - Random Service Account for each task
 ### Status
 - Clone Status